Treats bacterial infections. This medicine is a macrolide antibiotic.

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to azithromycin, erythromycin, or any other macrolide or ketolide antibiotic (such as clarithromycin, telithromycin).
-Do not use this medicine if you have a history of liver problems associated with prior azithromycin treatment.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to azithromycin, erythromycin, or any other macrolide or ketolide antibiotic (such as clarithromycin, telithromycin), or if you have a history of liver problems caused by azithromycin.

 How to Use This Medicine

 Capsule, Liquid, Packet, Powder, Tablet